Hawaiʻi State House · District 28

 Our 2032 Vision

-Modern sewers that don't spike your rent.
-Affordable projects breaking ground because the pipes can finally handle the load.
-Renters with real security.
+Modern sewers underground.
+Affordable housing breaking ground because the infrastructure can finally handle it.
+Renters with real security — not wondering every month if this is the last one.

-Iwilei & Sand Island - Real green space that belongs to the people who live here.
-Restore Sand Island State Park and Mauliola with shade, trees, trails, fishing spots, and cultural spaces - places families can enjoy again.
+Iwilei & Sand Island — Real green space that belongs to the people who live here.
+Mauliola restored with shade, trees, fishing spots, and cultural spaces.
+A park that earns its name.

 Every ʻohana saying: We stayed.
 Our kids build lives here.